RAF Martlesham Heath: Postwar RAF Fighter Command use

 In 1961 the US 3rd Air Force set up a radio signal station near the south-west corner of the airfield, just within Kesgrave parish, officially also called "Martlesham Heath".
 It relayed radio communication between the USAF and other US bases in the USA, Iceland, and the UK on the one hand, and Germany and Italy on the other.
 It linked via SHF voice and morse radio to Hillingdon, West London, and via large UHF tropo-scatter dishes to the ballistic early warning base at Fylingdales (Yorkshire), Flobecq (Belgium) and the Hook of Holland.
 Eventually, with additional capacity in mind, it acquired six steel masts.
 Its personnel were supplied from the nearby Bentwaters airbase.
 From 1966 its main building housed one of the two "AUTOVON" (US radio telephone automatic exchanges) in the UK.
+In June 1980, because of AFCC realignment in the UK, the squadron designation changed from Detachment 7,2130 Communications Squadron under RAF Croughton to Detachment 1,2164 Communications Squadron under RAF Bentwaters.
 Between 1988 and 1990 it progressively shut down, though the buildings and 3 masts remain.
+It is presently the home of the Suffolk Aviation Heritage Group Museum.

 (Sources: 2130 & 2164 Comms Sq.
-Record Books at US Air Force Maxwell base; US Technical Defense Information Center website online Honeywell tropo-scatter studies; UK Home Office radio frequency records at UK National Archive; East Suffolk Aviation Society websites, including USAF veterans'contributions; East Anglian Daily Times).
+Record Books at US Air Force Maxwell base; US Technical Defense Information Center website online Honeywell tropo-scatter studies; UK Home Office radio frequency records at UK National Archive; East Suffolk Aviation Society websites, including USAF veterans' contributions; East Anglian Daily Times).